Hold on to the good dreams and let go of the bad ones with these DIY Dream Catchers! Easy and pretty projects that are perfect for World Dream Day.

 Do you remember your dreams when you wake up?
 Most of the time, even if we don’t remember the details, we remember enough to know whether it was a good dream or a bad one.
 And if it’s the latter, it’s time to get yourself a dream catcher!

-The legend behind dream catchers starts from a grandmother who stops her child from killing a harmless spider.
+The meaning of dreamcatchers and the beliefs surrounding their construction originate from Native American cultures.
+The legend behind dream catchers starts with a grandmother who stops her child from killing a harmless spider.
 The spider thanks her and promises to weave a web that’ll catch all her bad dreams so she’ll be left only with the good ones.
 Apparently, that web is our dream catcher!

 With World Dream Day coming up on 25th September, we think it’s the perfect time to take an insurance policy for our dreams – by making DIY dream catchers!
 Here are some easy ideas that even kids can make by themselves.